 - Assurance of continuing financial support during and after the training grant funding concludes.

 NOTE: In the event that a student is still completing research rotations, they should solicit a nomination letter from the PSTP faculty member who is likely to become their thesis mentor.
 If the student is considering more than one PSTP lab at the time of application, letters from each mentor should be included.
 Students must commit to a PSTP lab prior to the start of their July 1 appointment.
-If the student intends to join a different lab, they should contact the executive committee via email@example.com for further instruction.
+If the student intends to join a different lab, they should contact the PSTP Executive Committee for further instruction.

-V. Additional Letter of Support.
-Submitted through the online recommendation system.
-This letter should address the relevance of the student's research and fit with PSTP and the students' performance in the laboratory.
+V. Additional Letter of Support (not from the thesis advisor).
+Submitted through the online recommendation system. [must use your @umich.edu email to access] This letter should address the relevance of the student's research and fit with PSTP and the students' performance in the laboratory.
+This letter must come from a faculty member who is not your thesis advisor.

 The PSTP Director/Co-Director and the Executive Committee will review the applications.
 All applicants will be invited to interview with the Executive Committee.